Kumar Paral is a writer, a culture enthusiast, and a bibliophile.

 Kiran Desai is a writer who has experimented with varied forms of narrative techniques in fiction.
-Kiran Desai's talent in the use of irony and humor make her novels worth reading.
-Kiran desai, daughter of Anita Desai, had won the Booker Prize for her second novel, "The Inheritance Of Loss" in 2006.
+Kiran Desai's talent in the use of irony and humor makes her novels worth reading.
+Kiran Desai, daughter of Anita Desai, had won the Booker Prize for her second novel, "The Inheritance Of Loss" in 2006.
 "The Inheritance of Loss" deals with a number of themes from eventful rustic life to pangs insurgency.
 Kiran Desai is an outstanding woman author of contemporary India.

-R. K. Narayan is the first great Indian English writer who had considerable audience abroad.
+R. K. Narayan is the first great Indian English writer who had a considerable audience abroad.
 R.K.
-Narayan novels shares the essence of Indian culture in all its true colors.
+Narayan novels share the essence of Indian culture in all its true colors.
 Like Thomas Hardy's Wessex, he created Malgudy, the imaginary place with typical Indian settings in its splendid form.
-The Guide is considered as his masterpiece.
-His works are "The English Teacher", "Mr. Sampath", "The Man Eater of Malgudy", and "Swamy and Friends".
+The Guide is considered his masterpiece.
+His works are "The English Teacher", "Mr. Sampath", "The Man Eater of Malgudy", and "Swamy and Friends."

-Manohar Malgonkar is famous Indian novelist who has a sound historical sense.
+Manohar Malgonkar is a famous Indian novelist who has a sound historical sense.
 His works experiment with history in fictional terms.
-Malgonkar's novels are a mixture of intrigue, suspense and love in its crude form.
-"A Bend in the Ganges" is his well known novel which deals with the second world war and its impact on man and nature.
+Malgonkar's novels are a mixture of intrigue, suspense, and love in their crude form.
+A Bend in the Ganges is his well-known novel that deals with the second world war and its impact on man and nature.